bouajajais/poetry-init/README.md

 This is equivalent to `poetry init`.

-### Clone repository
+## Clone repository

-To clone the github repository, build the image yourself and run it, follow these steps :
+To clone the github repository containing the Dockerfile used, follow these steps :

 1. Clone the repository:
     ```bash